ppy/osu-wiki/wiki/Game_mode/osu!catch/en.md

 In osu!catch, the player is supposed to catch falling fruits by controlling a **catcher** (also known as a "platter") to the rhythm of the music.
 By default the keys to control the catchers movements are:

 - the left `<-` and right `->` or `Z` and `X` keys to move the catcher left and right respectively.
-- Press and hold the left `Shift` key or the left mouse button to activate a *dash* state which is recognisable by it making the platter *glow brightly* and leaving an afterimage while moving.
+- Press and hold the left `Shift` key or the left mouse button to activate a *dash* state which is recognizable by it making the platter *glow brightly* and leaving an afterimage while moving.
 Moving while in the dash state is **twice as fast** compared to regular movement.

 The placement of the mouse cursor *does not* affect gameplay unless the [relax](/wiki/Gameplay/Game_modifier/Relax) mod is enabled, which makes the platter directly follow the cursor.